Show Me Center board inactive for over 4 years; university officials s...

 “The Board also supervises the use of the River Campus facility,” the city’s website explains.

-Also, last year, the City Council, without a public vote, unanimously promised a $10 million contribution to the university to help rebuild Houck Field at a payment of $600,000 annually, to come from tax revenue from Century Casino Cape Girardeau.
+Also, last year, the City Council, without a public election, unanimously promised a $10 million contribution to the university to help rebuild Houck Field at a payment of $600,000 annually, to come from tax revenue from Century Casino Cape Girardeau.
 The promise to the university came with no agreement with the university as to how the facility is used.

 Outside of the agreement